wendyww9/task-list-api/ada-project-docs/wave_02.md

 ### Tips

 - Pay attention to the exact shape of the expected JSON.
-Double-check nested data structures and the names of the keys for any mispellings.
+Double-check nested data structures and the names of the keys for any misspellings.
 - Use the tests in `tests/test_wave_02.py` to guide your implementation.
 - You may feel that there are missing tests and missing edge cases considered in this wave.
 This is intentional.
   - You have fulfilled wave 2 requirements if all of the wave 2 tests pass.